The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Northern Ireland has special status for VAT purposes and hence many rules apply differently in respect of Northern Ireland as opposed to the rest of the United Kingdom.

-For further in-depth commentary on the law, see De Voil Indirect Tax Service V1.301.
+For further in-depth commentary on the law, see De Voil Indirect Tax Service V1.301 and V3.360.

-The Brexit Withdrawal Agreement between the UK and the EU contains a ‘Protocol on Ireland / Northern Ireland’ (Protocol) designed in order to avoi
+The Brexit Withdrawal Agreement between the UK and the EU contains a ‘Protocol on Ireland / Northern Ireland’ (Protocol) designed in ord

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.